senseiphoneX/iota-starter-carsharing/README.md

 1. Open a Terminal session and install CocoaPods by using the following command:
 ```$ sudo gem install cocoapods```
-2. Clone the IBM Carsharing source code repository for the sample mobile app by using the following git command:
+2. Clone the Mobility Starter Application source code repository for the sample mobile app by using the following git command:
 ```$ git clone https://github.com/ibm-watson-iot/iota-starter-carsharing```
 3. Go to your Mobility Starter Application project folder, and then enter the following commands:
 ```$ pod install```